GameDevCoder/portfolio/_clients/crooz.md

 #### Importers and Exporters for Material Animation

-* Created a custom **Maya FBX exporter** for exporting material animation properties to Unity.
+* I created a custom **Maya FBX exporter** for exporting material animation properties to Unity.
 The material animation properties included: Color, Alpha, UV Translation, UV Rotation, UV Scaling and UV Offsets.
-* Created a custom **Unity FBX importer** for importing material animation data from Maya which also automatically created the Unity animation resources like : Animation Clips and an Animation Controller with the Animation States already setup.
+* I also created a custom **Unity FBX importer** for importing material animation data from Maya and also automatically created the Unity animation resources like : Animation Clips and an Animation Controller with the Animation States already setup.

 &nbsp;